ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

 - The command above can be copied verbatim; change `--base-path` if the data live somewhere else.
-- The analysis defaults to the LHX6 channel (green in the Imaris metadata).
-Use `--channel` to target a different channel, or repeat the flag to include multiple channels.
+- The analysis defaults to the paired markers: LHX6 (Confocal - Green, 529 nm) and PCDH19 (Confocal - Red, 600 nm).
+Use `--channel` to narrow or extend the selection.
 - Tables and plots only include the selected channel(s), so the exported figures match the specified markers.
 - The LHX6 shortcut maps to the metadata label “Confocal - Green”; if your projections use different channel names, supply them explicitly with repeated `--channel` flags.
+- `--channel PCDH19` targets the red channel (“Confocal - Red”, 600 nm) that pairs with LHX6 in the experiment.
+- Every table carries `channel`, `channel_canonical`, `channel_marker`, and
+  `channel_wavelength_nm` columns so downstream analyses can verify the exact imaging metadata alongside the measurements.
 - All derived artefacts live in `<base-path>/analysis_results/PCDHvsLHX6_WTvsKO_IHC/analysis_pipeline/<channel-slug>/`:
   - `data/manifest.csv` - catalogue of every projection inspected for the selected channel(s).